A common topic frequently asks if there is a packaging solution to keeping fruits fresh – the answer is to use Ethylene absorbers.

 Have you ever bought avocados, bananas, apples, and other greens only to discover them rotten the very next day?
 Here you must note that you may have been storing the wrong mix of fruits and veggies together.

 Many fruits release an almost undetectable chemical known as ethylene.
 Excessive release of ethylene from the fruit or vegetables leads to loss of chlorophyll.
 Chlorophyll gives pigmentation to the plants and fruits, making them green and allowing them to convert sunlight into energy.

 This chlorophyll breakdown causes greens to turn brown or yellow.
 The more fruit ripens, the more ethylene gas it is going to produce.
-In case if there are other fruits and vegetables nearby, the gas will act as a catalyst to ripen them fast as well.
+If there are other fruits and vegetables nearby, the gas will act as a catalyst to ripen them fast.

 There have been observations that fruits and vegetables that produce ethylene slowly can ripen faster by spraying ethylene chemical over them.

 That is why it is essential to understand which fruits and vegetables produce more ethylene to take precautionary measures to protect the produce.

 So, before we get to how ethylene absorber can help keep fruits and veggies fresh, let us find out which fruits and vegetables are involved in the discussion.

 Here is a list of fruits and vegetables known for producing a high amount of ethylene gas.
 Hence they are also susceptible to the damage caused by it.
 Therefore, it is advised to store them away from the rest of the other fruits.

 - Bananas (Use a plastic wrap over the stems if you wish to slow down the ripening process, it also prevents the release of ethylene)